anil99vikdha/Docker-sessions/Docker-Swarm/Notes.md

-# Credentails helper to authenitcate to ECR for docker daemon
+# Credentails helper to authenitcate to ECR from docker daemon
 yum install amazon-ecr-credential-helper

 ## keep below in /root/.docker/config.json